The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 Private debt indicators allow for an assessment of the private sectors (non-financial corporations and households) vulnerability to changes in the business cycle, inflation and the interest rate.
 Large credit fluctuations are often associated with potential banking system vulnerabilities, boom and bust cycles in asset markets, house price bubbles, and current account imbalances.
 Practice suggests that high credit flow is one of the best indicators to predict a crisis incidence early on.
 It is widely used by the Commission in the economic analysis of the EU Member States.

-The role of OFIs was recognised in the ECB’s 2020-21 monetary policy strategy review.[53]
-In addition, the quarterly financial accounts are used for financial stability and macro-prudential analysis of individual Member States, and comprehensive debt measures, similar to those of the MIP, are considered by the European Systemic Risk Board (ESRB).
-These indicators can be published on a quarterly basis as all euro area countries and other EU countries have made the core set of quarterly financial accounts available for publication.
+Quarterly financial accounts are used to supplement the monetary policy analysis of the ECB, because, in particular for households and non-financial corporations, no alternative comprehensive and timely data sources exist.
+The role of OFIs was recognised in the ECB’s 2020-21 monetary policy strategy review.43 In addition, the quarterly financial accounts are used for financial stability and macro-prudential analysis of individual Member States, and comprehensive debt measures, similar to those of the MIP, are considered by the European Systemic Risk Board (ESRB).

 Annual financial accounts are most appropriate for structural analyses, for example of trends in lending and borrowing, in equity participation, in the build-up of asset price bubbles, and in longer term changes in debt positions.
-They are therefore suitable for the type of structural analysis needed in the MIP, where a long-term perspective is required.
+They are therefore suitable for the type of structural analysis needed in the MIP, where a long-term perspective is required

 Compilation process

-The compilation of financial accounts in EU Member States is based on the ESA 2010.
-Financial accounts data for a large part of the financial corporations (e.g. MFIs, Investment Funds, Insurance Corporations, Pension Funds and Financial Vehicle Corporations engaged in securitisation) are based on statistical Regulations54 directly addressed to the reporting agents: therefore, they use direct statistical sources, which produce high quality and largely harmonized data within the EU.
-Financial accounts data for the non-financial corporation and household sectors (referred to as “private” sector in the context of the MIP scoreboard indicators), and part of the financial corporations sector related to OFIs, rely less on raw data directly collected from these sectors but on information available to the compiler from their (financial) counterpart sectors and from financial market information.
+household sectors (referred to as “private” sector in the context of the MIP scoreboard indicators), and part of the financial corporations’ sector related to OFIs, rely less on raw data directly collected from these sectors but on information available to the compiler from their (financial) counterpart sectors and from financial markets’ sources.
 However, information on securities issues and holdings for all sectors, including for non-financial corporations, are also collected by means of statistical legal acts, including regulations addressed directly to custodians and end-investors, and therefore provide high quality information for these entries in the financial accounts statistics.

-The compilation of financial accounts data differs substantially between the sectors for which source data are generally directly available – that is the government and large part of the financial corporation sectors, on the one hand – and, on the other hand, the sectors for which more limited and less timely direct source data are available – the household (and NPISH) and the non-financial corporation sectors.
-For the latter sectors, timely data are generally available from (financial) counterpart sector information and from financial market information (e.g. security issuance).
+For households and NPISH, timely data are generally available from (financial) counterpart sector information and from financial markets’ sources.
 Compilation of the data for the MIP headline indicators on consolidated non-financial corporations and households (including NPISHs) sectors credit flow and debt is largely based on these harmonised data sources on loans granted (or held) by the financial counterpart sectors and security issues statistics.
-In addition, for non-financial corporations’ credit flow the FDI are removed; data on FDI is taken from the BOP dataset and it currently includes transactions other than debt securities and loans.
-BOP data are based on a different regulation and may suffer of cross-domains inconsistencies.
+In addition, for non-financial corporations’ credit flow the FDI are removed; data on FDI is taken from the quarterly financial accounts (QFA) collection of the ECB.

 An area where the compilation of the financial accounts data underlying the MIP indicators is affected by limited data sources is the coverage of some financial subsectors (particularly captive financial institutions and OFIs in general, for which source data are not normally comprehensive and timely), which may impact the counterpart data coverage for the household and non-financial corporation sectors.

 There is an increasing collaboration between the NCBs and NSIs, to integrate the quarterly and the annual financial accounts with the non-financial sector accounts.
-National compilers are encouraged to improve vertical consistency by implementing the recommendations of the “Report on developing a common approach to improve vertical consistency” in their compilation systems.
+National compilers are encouraged to improve vertical consistency by implementing the recommendations of the “Report on developing a common approach to improve vertical consistency”45 in their compilation systems.
 As part of quality assurance, Eurostat and the ECB are monitoring the coherence between these datasets closely.

 Quality assessment of output

-In annual financial accounts, completeness rates remained very high, being 100% for all Member States except France (transactions in 1995) and Ireland (general government subsector detail in historic series).
-Concerning timeliness, annual financial accounts were transmitted by all Member States on time 9 months after the end of the reference year, or else in advance.
-In several cases, countries provided a quarterly update of the annual accounts. - Data sources
+Concerning timeliness, annual financial accounts were transmitted by all Member States on time both at 4 and 9 months after the end of the reference year (apart from Ireland, which has a derogation to make the first transmission 6 months after the reference year instead of 4).
+In several cases, countries provided a quarterly update of the annual accounts.

-Several countries do not have fully comprehensive direct data sources for NFCs, or access to business registers facilitating the grossing-up procedures that are needed to achieve full coverage of intra-NFC loans and other transactions/positions that are not covered by counterpart sector information.
-Poland should improve cross-checking with business registers or use other methods to ensure full coverage.
-Furthermore, Bulgaria, Czechia, Denmark, Croatia, and Romania are all encouraged to improve their timely direct data sources, which will reduce revisions when comprehensive data become available.
+Several countries do not have comprehensive direct data sources for NFCs, or access to business registers that would facilitate grossing-up techniques to achieve full coverage of intra-NFC loans and other transactions/positions that are not covered by counterpart sector information; Poland is the most prominent case of this situation.
+Furthermore, for Bulgaria, Czechia, Denmark, Croatia, and Romania, improving timeliness of direct data sources, could reduce revisions.

-ii) Accuracy and reliability - Revisions
+ii) Accuracy and reliability

-Member States achieved full internal consistency for annual financial accounts data. - Vertical discrepancies
+Member States achieved full internal consistency for annual financial accounts data.

 In several EU countries, work to ensure a good alignment of financial and non-financial accounts is being carried out, in line with the above-mentioned recommendations published in 2022.
-At European level, this issue is being addressed in the relevant working fora (the Working Group on Financial Accounts and Government Finance Statistics, the Expert Group on Sector Accounts, and the Task Force on Annual Financial Accounts).
-The absolute values of vertical discrepancies based on annual data were, for 2023[55], above 5% of GDP in Estonia, Greece, Malta, Poland and Romania for
+At European level, this issue is being addressed in the relevant working fora (the Working Group on Financial Accounts and Government Finance Statistics, the Expert Group on Sector Accounts, and the Task

-households and NPISHs (S.1M), in Malta, Poland, Romania and Sweden for non-financial corporations (S.11) and in Malta for financial corporations (S.12).
-In addition, vertical discrepancies based on quarterly data were also above 5% of GDP in Ireland for financial corporations (S.12)
+Force on Annual Financial Accounts).46 The absolute values of vertical discrepancies based on annual data were, for 202447, above 5% of GDP in Greece, Croatia, Romania and Sweden for households (S.14), and in Estonia, Malta and Romania for non-financial corporations (S.11).
+In addition, vertical discrepancies based on quarterly data were also above 5% of GDP in Ireland for financial corporations (S.12).

 The following headline indicator is included in the MIP scoreboard:

-House price index (HPI) (2015=100), nominal, 1 year % change
+• House price index (HPI) (2015=100), nominal, 1 year % change

 Changes in dwelling prices are measured by Eurostat's (nominal) HPIs.